Allah El

 princenamor777

 The Blackman should no longer be thinking of transforming American Society.
 We should be concerned with Mother Africa.
 America is an Octopus with tentacles all over the world, he said.
 If the tentacles that grip Vietnam, South America, and Africa are cut, it will be much easier to rise and cut off the head.
 He continued to live in Africa in the ensuing years, making periodic trips to the US to see friends and lecture on the merits of Socialism, while criticizing Capitalism, Zionism, and the USA.
 Early in 1996, tests revealed that Toure had prostate cancer.
-He entered the Columbia-Presbyterian Medical Center, where he received treatment including radiation therapy.
+He entered the Columbia-Presbyterian Medical Center, where he received treatment, including radiation therapy.
 He continued to receive treatment in the US and Cuba for years.
-Toure was twice married, once to Makeba and once to Malyatou Barry, both marriages ended in divorce, He was survived by his Mother, his Sister, and two Sons.
-The Reverend Jesse Jackson, who visited Toure several times in Guinea, stated that Toure was one from our generation who was determined to give his life to a transforming America and Africa.
+Toure was twice married, once to Makeba and once to Malyatou Barry, both marriages ended in divorce.
+He was survived by his Mother, his Sister, and two Sons.
+The Reverend Jesse Jackson, who visited Toure several times in Guinea, stated that Toure was among our generation who were determined to give their lives to a transforming America and Africa.
 He was committed to ending racial apartheid in the United States of America.
-He also had a great hand, in helping to bring those walls down, on race, in America.
+He also played a significant role in bringing down those walls of race in America.